Matt Breida: 2017 season

 Breida signed with the San Francisco 49ers, one of numerous undrafted free agents, on May 4, 2017.

 Breida entered the season as the backup to Carlos Hyde in the 49ers' backfield.
 On September 10, 2017, in his NFL debut, Breida had four rushes for 11 yards in the season-opening 23–3 loss to the Carolina Panthers.
 During a Week 8 33–10 road loss to the Philadelphia Eagles, he had 17 rushing yards to go along with 39 receiving yards and his first NFL touchdown on a 21-yard reception from quarterback C. J. Beathard.
 Two weeks later against the New York Giants, Breida had nine carries for 55 yards and his first rushing touchdown in the 31–21 victory.
 During a Week 16 44–33 victory over the Jacksonville Jaguars, Breida had 11 carries for a season-high 74 yards and a 30-yard rushing touchdown.
-In the regular-season finale against the Los Angeles Rams, he had 72 rushing yards and a 32-yard reception during the 34–13 road victory.
+In the regular-season finale against the Los Angeles Rams, he had 12 carries for 72 yards and a 32-yard reception during the 34–13 road victory.

 Breida finished his rookie season with 105 carries for 465 yards and two touchdowns to go along with 21 receptions for 180 yards and a touchdown in 16 games and no starts.
 This was third on the 6–10 team in yards-from-scrimmage, and 14th among NFL rookies.